ourchitecture/panda/src/tutorials/node/azure/infrastructure/README.md

      Validating terraform...
      Success!
 The configuration is valid.
    ```

-7. Review the variable values used to create the AppService by opening the file "./tutorial.tfvars".
-Change the values as needed.
-The resource group name and plan name should already exist and the AppService name should be globally unique (yes, globally).
-If you receive an error that the application exists, but information could not be retrieved, this is usually because the application name already exists somewhere else within Azure.
-Simply try another name and consider making it more unique.
-Usually, you won't expose this unique application's Azure URL directly to customers, but will put it behind an Application Gateway, Load Balancer, Firewall, etc. To get a list of existing resource groups type `make azure-resource-groups-list`.
-To get a list of existing plans type `make azure-app-service-plans-list`.

-8. So that Terraform resource state can be maintained and shared across machines (engineers and automation), copy the file ".env.example" and rename the copy as simply ".env".
-Review the variable values in the file.
-Change the values as needed.
-The backend resources should already exist.

 9. Create the AppService by typing `make install`.
 If you want to see what will be created prior to executing this command, type `make install TF_PLAN_ONLY=true`.